 How Long Is A Dietitian Degree In Australia?

-Alternatively, you can complete a 3-year full-time Bachelor of Science degree at Sydney University and follow it with a relevant postgraduate qualification, a 1.5-year full-time Master of Dietetics – at Deakin University.
+Alternatively, you can complete a 3-year full-time Bachelor of Science degree and continue with a relevant postgraduate qualification, a 1.5-year full-time Master of Dietetics.

 No matter which course you choose, all dietitians courses involve at least 20 weeks of placement to fulfil national competency standards.